BohemianEigenvalues/BHIME-Project/README.md

 - Producing an image of the eigenvalues

 ## Generating Random Matrices
 Several functions have been provided that will return random matrices given some input values (size, sampling values, etc.).
-The `matrixGenerators` directory contains several random matrix generators that can be used, custom generators can be written (see below).
+All functions for generating random matrices can be found in the `matrixGenerators` directory.
+A few simple functions for generating random matrices have been provided.

-### Random Matrices
+### `randomMatrix`
-The function `randomMatrix` in the `matrixGenerators` directory can be used to generate random matrices where the elements are sampled uniformly from a given vector of possible values.
-The function takes two input values, a vector of values to sample from and a positive integer for the size of the matrix.
+The `randomMatrix` function in the `matrixGenerators` directory generates random matrices of a given size with elements sampled uniformly from a given vector of possible values.

 __Example__
 ```matlab